Big Top Scooby-Doo!: Plot

-In Atlantic City, a werewolf broke into a jewelry store, and stole a ruby necklace setting off an alarm.
-The creature scared off the security guard, then two policemen arrived.
-The duo tried to stop the hairy thief, but it was too fast for them, and escaped into the nearby hills, where it overlooked a circus.
+In Atlantic City, a werewolf breaks into a jewelry store, and steals a ruby necklace setting off an alarm.
+The creature scares off the security guard, then two policemen arrive.
+The duo try to stop the hairy thief, but it is too fast for them as the werewolf escapes into the nearby hills, where it overlooks a circus.

 Scooby-Doo and the gang travel to Atlantic City on vacation.
-Fred sees that the Brancusi Circus is in town, and enthusiastically takes them to see it.
+Fred sees that the Brancusi Circus is in town, and he enthusiastically takes the gang to go see it.

 They arrive to find that the circus doesn't open until tomorrow, but decide to look around when they notice that the front door is unlocked.
-Whilst searching, they meet a man pursuing a werewolf that has intruded into the circus.
+While searching, they meet a man pursuing a werewolf that has intruded into the circus.
 The werewolf attacks the gang, but is eventually scared off by Velma, using a spotlight.

-The man thanks the gang and introduces himself as Marius Brancusi, the ringleader.
+The man thanks the gang and introduces himself as Marius Brancusi, the ringleader and the owner of the circus.
 Marius inherited the circus from his uncle last year and has been working to modernize it.
 He informs the gang that the werewolf they had encountered has been shadowing the circus for a few months, has scared off many of his artists, and has stolen jewelry wherever they are.
 He even suspects that the werewolf might be one of his own artists.
 Velma notices that this incident alludes to a case during the 18th century in Ingolstadt, where a werewolf named Hans collected a combination of jewels which enabled him to change into a werewolf at any time.
 After the gang tells Marius that they solve mysteries, Marius hires them to go undercover as circus performers.

 Fred gets a junior-assistant-backup-trapeze position, Daphne performs a motorcycle act, Shaggy and Scooby will be animal performers, and Velma gets the Human Comet act (where she gets shot out of a cannon, much to her dismay).

 The next morning, Marius introduces the gang to the other circus artists.
-Scooby and Shaggy team up with animal trainer Whitney Doubleday, who informs them that Marius plans to eliminate all the animal acts in order to modernize the circus.
+Shaggy and Scooby team up with an animal trainer named Whitney Doubleday, who informs them that Marius plans to eliminate all the animal acts in order to modernize the circus.
 He claims that he didn't have a problem with retiring, but Shaggy still finds him suspicious.
-Velma is given a role as a human cannonball and works with strong man Archambault.
+Velma is given a role as a human cannonball and works with a strong man named Archambault.
 Fred meets the other trapeze artist, Oliverio, and his girlfriend, Lena.
 Oliverio immediately becomes jealous of Fred when Lena begins to flirt with him.
 Daphne meets the circus clowns, Schmatko and Sisko.
 Sisko only communicates with a horn.
 Schmatko tells Daphne that he is reluctant to have this role as a clown, and says that he was once an actor in the Soviet Union.
-Afterwards, when Schmatko goes to get refreshments, he is abducted by the werewolf.
+Afterwards, when Schmatko goes to get some refreshments, he is abducted by the werewolf.